 Likewise, the pharma company recognized the economies of scale by using the same team of experts over the course of multiple projects.
 The pharmaceutical consulting firm would have less ramp-up time and discovery fees with multiple engagements.
 Additionally, the pharma company found that having local experts saved on travel costs but could also work on site.
 This added value to adhoc meetings to integrate into their quality and regulatory functions.

 A fortune 500 company was planning new product development using a disruptive technology.
 Recognizing that risk insulation and speed to market would be critical for early adoption and success, they decided to create a new subsidiary to develop and launch the product.

 The seasoned QA and RA management elected to stay with the fortune 500 enterprise instead of joining the subsidiary, whereas some of the early and midcareerists were attracted to the start-up venture.
 The subsidiary realized they had staff to implement but lacked QA / RA leadership and deep expertise.

 With our ongoing outsourced QA / RA expertise and their implementation staff, the subsidiary was able to launch the product, comply with all regulations, and implement their QMS systems without hiring expensive executives.
 Additionally, some of their staff saw us as mentors and used this opportunity to step up their contributions.
-Over time, there were some internal promotions within the QA / RA team as the subsidiary had created a culture of grooming and promoting from within.
+Over time, there were promotions within the QA / RA team as a culture of grooming employees from within developed.

 A biotech start-up was in stage II clinical trial and struggling with its cash burn rate.
 They had a four person quality team in place in anticipation of future needs.
 We recommended that they manage work more efficiently, scaling back to two analyst level personnel and augmenting with occasional consultation by outsourced quality experts.